marinoandrea/hangman-cli/README.md

 #### *System interfaces*
-Since the hangman game product is completely self-contained there are no system interfaces.
+Since the hangman game product is completely self-contained, there are no system interfaces.

 #### User interfaces

 The Players will interface with the program using the command line.
 The Player can start a new game simply by running the binary that will be provided.

 The Player can customize the game using the following command line options:
 - `-m --min-length` a number specifying the minimum word length that can be randomly selected.
 It defaults to 2
 - `-M --max-length` a number specifying the maximum word length that can be randomly selected.
 It defaults to undefined
 - `-l --lives` a number between 1 and 10 that specifies the number of lives for the next game, defaults to 10
-- `-d --difficulty` a number between 1 and 10 that specifies the difficulty for the next game, defaults to 5
+- `-d --difficulty` a string being either: 'easy', 'medium', or 'hard', defaults to 'medium'
 <!-- - `-j --jargon` one of: 'computer science', 'mathematics', 'english', defaults to 'english'. -->

-On initialization, the program will print basic instructions and rules to the standard output.
-The Player will then be able to choose wether to start a game or to gracefully terminate the application.

-After the game has started, the program will prompt the Player to specify a single character or to guess the full word on each turn.
-It will then print a graphical representation of the hangman state followed by one of these responses:
-- **Error** message
-- **Success** message

-The possible messages are specified in the 'Functions' section.

-When a Player reaches its end (by win/lose conditions), they get notified by an end game message.
-After the game is over the program prompts the Player to choose whether to start a new game or to terminate the application gracefully.

 #### Hardware interfaces
 N/A